mobxjs/mobx-angular/README.md

 Also, every action that happens in mobx will be console.logged in a nice way.

 ## AoT
 Some people complained about AoT when using mobx decorators inside components.
-In case you do that - we export a proxy to the decorators from mobx-angular, which should be AoT compatible, e.g. `import { observable, computed } from 'mobx-angular'`
+In case you do that - we export a proxy to the decorators from mobx-angular, which should be AoT compatible, e.g.:
+`import { observable, computed } from 'mobx-angular'`

 The only thing you can't do when importing from mobx-angular is using the modifiers, such as `@observable.ref`.

 ## Examples
 See the `example` folder, specifically these files:
-`/example/todos/src/app/stores/todos.ts`
+`/example/todos/src/app/stores/todos.store.ts`
 `/example/todos/src/app/app.component.ts`

 To run the examples, clone this repo and run: